kennytilton/flutter-mx/README.md

 Mr. Kernighan co-authored "The C Programming Language" with Dennis Ritchie, and contributed the bit on "hello, world".

 The code for `hello-world` is [here](https://github.com/kennytilton/flutter-mx/blob/main/src/tiltontec/example/x00_hello_world.cljd).

+#### 3. Running other examples.

+To try a different example:
+1. edit [main.cljd](https://github.com/kennytilton/flutter-mx/blob/d6cd6e14027ed8f00a42ca6cc2464e48142922d4/src/tiltontec/main.cljd#L43) and change the namespace `xhello` in `(xhello/make-app)` to one of the namespaces listed above in the NS requires.
+2. switch back to the terminal where the app was launched and hit RETURN, once you see the app has been rebuilt.
+It just takes a few seconds.
+3. Check the sim to see the new app.

 ### Workflow
 Here is how I work: